 - Predictable monthly payments: Budgeting becomes more straightforward when you know exactly what you’ll pay each month

-- Technology upgrade flexibility: When the lease ends, you can swap outdated equipment for newer models without selling or disposing of the old one
+- Technology upgrade flexibility: Leasing provides access to advanced technology and cutting-edge technology, allowing you to upgrade equipment easily at the end of the lease term.
+You can swap outdated equipment for the latest models without the hassle of selling or disposing of old assets.

 - Potential off-balance-sheet treatment: Operating leases may not show up as debt, which can help your financial ratios